cirosantilli/git-tutorial/index.md

     git clone --bare other

+##current branch

+The active or current branch of a bare repository is what its `HEAD` points to.

+This has the following effects:

+- `clone` automatically checks out one of the branches which are on the same ref as the `HEAD`
-Bare repositories also have a current branch.
-This is the branch that Github shows by default.
-This is also important when deleting remotes with `git push remote --delete branch`, since it is not possible to delete the current remote.
+- when deleting remotes with `git push remote --delete branch`, it is not possible to delete the current remote.
+- it is the branch that Github shows by default.

+It is not possible to use `checkout` on a remote branch since checkout also acts on the working tree.
+You must use `update-ref` or better `symbolic-ref`:

+    git update-ref   HEAD <hash>
+    git symbolic-ref HEAD refs/heads/something

+As of 1.8.4, there seems to be no way to conveniently change the current remote branch: <http://stackoverflow.com/questions/1485578/how-do-i-change-a-git-remote-head-to-point-to-something-besides-master>

 #pull